University Policy and Guidelines

 The University’s policy on nondiscrimination can be found at: http://www.lehigh.edu/~policy/University/eo.htm

-c.
-Forms of peaceful protest, for example, picketing outside university buildings, would normally be considered as orderly demonstrations so long as free passage were maintained through areas where members of the university community have a right to be.
-Generally, demonstrations in a public area of a university building would be considered orderly as long as there was free passage and non-excessive noise.
-A demonstration which interferes with the right of the primary audience to hear and be heard would be considered neither orderly nor peaceful.
-Freedom of protest is protected only as long as it does not unreasonably interfere with other protected freedoms.
+A form of peaceful protest, for example, picketing outside a University building, would normally be considered an orderly demonstration as long as free passage was maintained through areas where members of the University community have a right to be.
+A demonstration within a University building would be considered orderly as long as there is free passage and there is not excessive noise.
+In the case of a planned event including speakers, a meeting, or a forum, a demonstration which interferes with the right of the audience to hear and be heard would be considered neither orderly nor peaceful.

 Policy on Political Activity